 Plus, friendly competition can be a good thing.
 Unless I’m losing.
 I’m like the worst loser ever, I swear.

 I’m the type of person who hates throwing out anything with a good memory attached to it.
 This means that unless I absolutely despise it, I will never throw out or give away a video game.
 Even when I’m 75, I know I will always go back to them.

 I was a much happier person when I was a kid.
 My anxiety wasn’t as severe, and I never dreamed of suicide.

 Whenever I’m feeling my lowest, I whip out my old school video games.
 I still play my Age of Mythology on PC.
 I still play Streets of Rage and Earth Worm Jim (why is that game so freaking hard?) on my Sega Genesis.
 My favorite games will always be the ones I played as a kid.

 Nostalgia brings up happy memories.
 Happy memories evoke happier feelings.

 Do you play Words with Friends or Candy Crush on your phone?
 Well you, my friend, are playing video games.
 You might not believe me, but Call of Duty is not the only video game that exists in the world.

-Yes playing video games all day, every day is unhealthy, just like it is to lay around watch movies all day.
+Yes playing video games all day, every day is unhealthy, just like it is to lay around watching movies all day.
 But unlike watching movies, video games use more than just our eyes, ears, and thoughts.

 Playing games is the perfect way to stimulate our minds.
 In fact, we give our brain a workout every time we play.
 We use a lot of logic and reasoning skills.
 We brainstorm.
 We learn how to read a map and use spatial recognition.
-Oh, and yes we sweat in the midst of a headed battle.
+Oh, and yes we sweat in the midst of a heated battle.

 And with all this brain power, we’re bound to fight off our negative thoughts.
 Every time we play a game, we’re fighting off the anxiety and depression villain.